httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 This document uses the Augmented Backus-Naur Form (ABNF) notation of {{!RFC5234}}, including the DIGIT, ALPHA and DQUOTE rules from that document.
 It also includes the OWS rule from {{!RFC7230}}.

+This document uses algorithms to specify normative parsing behaviours, and ABNF to illustrate the on-wire format expected.
+Implementations MUST follow the normative algorithms, but MAY vary in implementation so as the behaviours are indistinguishable from specified behaviour.
+If there is disagreement between the algorithms and ABNF, the specified algorithms take precedence.

 # Specifying Structured Headers {#specify}